Opinion | Bambadjan Bamba: I pray this won't be my last Christmas in America

-Christmas was always a special time in my household growing up, after we fled political instability in Cote D'Ivoire and came to America: Although my parents were very traditional and Muslim, we always had a Christmas tree, and classic carols and Christmas movies like “Home Alone,” “Trading Places” and “Planes, Trains and Automobiles” were on constant replay.
+Christmas was always a special time in my household growing up, after we fled political instability in Côte D'Ivoire (the Ivory Coast) and came to America: Although my parents were very traditional and Muslim, we always had a Christmas tree, and classic carols and Christmas movies like “Home Alone,” “Trading Places” and “Planes, Trains and Automobiles” were on constant replay.

 On Christmas Eve, we always hosted a dinner party, for which we dressed up in suits and ties, and invited our friends to join us.
 Most of those friends were immigrant kids whose parents were too preoccupied with making ends meet to even celebrate Christmas.
 My mother cooked up a storm: The dinner table always groaned under the weight of a roasted turkey, allocco (fried plantains), attieke (cassava couscous), sweet potato pies and plenty of sodas.